olegkleiman/crib/session2/nativeCallbacks/readme.md

 For <b>Java</b> under Android, native method exposition takes interesting forms.
 Firstly, [JavascriptInterface](https://developer.android.com/reference/android/webkit/JavascriptInterface) is ultimately exposes any method decorated with this attribute to JavaScript.
 It seems intended for use from WebView, but may have a broader client base.

-The most completed example of method injection comes with an imitation of NodeJS where the <b>C++</b> node firstly instantiates V8 Engine and then adds the method to its context.
+The most complete example of method injection comes with an imitation of NodeJS where the <b>C++</b> node firstly instantiates V8 Engine and then adds the method to its context.
 First goes V8 instance (called <i>isolate</i>) preparation stage.
 ``` C++
 #include <v8.h>
 #include "libplatform/libplatform.h"